najimali/Resort-Beach/NOTES.md

 When two or more different component have the similar functionality then instead of creating duplicate code we create a higher order component then pass original component in it.

-In short to share common functionality between components we use higher order component.
+In short to share common functionality between components we use higher-order components.

-HOC - A pattern where a fubction takes a component as an argument and returns a new component
+HOC - A pattern where a function takes a component as an argument and returns a new component

 `const NewComponent = higherOrderComponent(OriginialComponent);`